 Each year, the national foundation supports neonatal programs across Canada in honour of Sandra Schmirler, the late Olympic and world curling champion who died of cancer at age 36 in March 2000.

 Since its inception in 2001, the Schmirler Foundation has donated millions of dollars to 48 different hospital newborn intensive care units – including more than $500,000 to six hospitals in BC.
-The money stems from their national telethon on TSN, this year being held on Sunday, January 28th.
+The money stems from their national telethon on TSN, this year held on January 28th.

 “These funds helped purchase equipment that is saving the lives of babies born premature and critically ill right across Canada,” said Brad Sylvester, Chair of the Sandra Schmirler Foundation Board.